chancharisse/Doku-Game/README.md

 # Doku-Game
-This is the 3rd devliverable of group 21.
+This is the 3rd deliverable of group 21.
  Members:
 Adam Wong Chew-Onn,
  Tasfia Alam,